Cameras & Photography

 Advertisement

 Both of these devices are used to turn light into electrons inside a digital camera.
-But each uses different methods, so they have very different benefits and drawbacks.
-Learn how to choose.
+Learn how to choose between CMOS sensors and CCD sensors.

 You didn't really need to miss that amazing zebra shot during your African safari.
 Here's a nifty gadget that would have helped – an autofocusing camera.
 In this article, we’ll explain how the two types of autofocus features work, plus we’ll give you tips on how to use them.